-The measures create physical barriers to prevent through-traffic using certain routes.
+Barriers are in place to prevent through-traffic using certain routes.
 This means that all local traffic, including blue badge holders may need to use alternative routes to get into and out of their residential areas.

 Were air pollution tests carried out ahead of implementation of all of the trials?

 Robust air quality monitoring requires a minimum of six months of data both before and after the introduction of a highway intervention, to account for the impact of the weather and other confounding variables.
 The requirement for expedited delivery of these schemes removed the possibility of collecting adequate baseline air quality monitoring data.

 In order to circumvent this challenge the council has carried out air quality modelling around the low traffic neighbourhoods.
 Modelling assesses the impact of the change in traffic patterns on air quality at sensitive receptors both within and outside the neighbourhoods.

 The model uses traffic data collected before and during implementation of the LTNs.
 This data is translated into air pollution emissions using The Department for Environment, Food and Rural Affairs Emissions - Factor Toolkit.
 Emissions are then used to derive concentrations of key pollutants at user-defined sensitive receptors.
 Model outputs are verified and adjusted using data from our existing, permanent network of air quality monitors.

 This is a well-established, industry standard methodology that eliminates the impact of confounding variables, allowing the impact of the LTNs to be isolated and quantitatively assessed.

 This modelling has been carried out by independent consultants and can be viewed in the data analysis reports for each LTN (see ‘how long will the measures be in place and how is success measured?’ above to access reports).